zivlakmilos/magicbook/README.md

 If you want to insert page numbers in link text for print, it's [easy with Prince XML and CSS](http://www.princexml.com/doc/7.1/cross-references/).

+## Auto-generated ID's

+By default, `magicbook` will add an auto-generated ID on every section with a HTMLBook `data-type` attribute.
+This is used internally to generate the table of contents.
+If you add an ID to a section, this ID will override the auto-generated ID.

 ## Images

 When you want to insert an image, simply create a folder called `images` in your book, save your image into this folder, and create an image tag using the name of your image.